 To answer the questions below you will not have to do any own calculations.
-Once the data is correctly entered, the DREI tool calculates all required numbers.
+Once the data is correctly entered, the DREI tool - with other default assumptions already inputted for the investment and fuel costs of various technologies - calculates all required numbers.